By Jon Michail

 One way to gain a good reputation is by showing initiative.
 Look around, not just for the projects that interest you, but for the tasks everyone else has decided to avoid.

-It might be something small like computer updates that never get done because no one bothers to turn their computer off at the end of the day.
+According to our friends at a St. Louis Managed IT Services, it might be something small like computer updates that never get done because no one bothers to turn their computer off at the end of the day.
 It might be a database that is messy and woefully out of date, or an online presence that is disjointed and inadequate for today’s world.

 Put in those extra miles and show that you’re not afraid of hard work or mundane tasks.
 Step up and get ahead.